igor-makarov/xcake/docs/Xcode Project Support.md

 - Set platform
 - Set deployment target
 - Specify device (Universal, iPad Only or iPhone Only)
-- Specifying Files and Assets to include for Target
+- Specifying Files and Assets to include or exclude for Target
 - Specifying Frameworks to include for Target
 - Specify build settings via configurations
 - Simple methods for creating iOS, Mac and WatchOS Applications.